WebAhead/master-reference/CONTRIBUTING.md

   1. [A descriptive title](https://gist.github.com/mikepea/863f63d6e37281e329f8#ensure-there-is-a-solid-title-and-summary) - distinct from others and therefore searchable
   2. [A body with details of everything in the pull.](https://gist.github.com/mikepea/863f63d6e37281e329f8#ensure-there-is-a-solid-title-and-summary)
   3. Reference to any/all related issues in description.
-  4. Assignees - add the following people to every PR:
+  4. Assignees - add all the maintainers of `master-reference` to every PR:
     + [@bradreeder](https://github.com/bradreeder)
     + [@des-des](https://github.com/des-des)
     + [@jsms90](https://github.com/jsms90)